kurisu994/redis-desktop-client/README.md

 ## Acknowledgement

-Redis-Manager was based on or inspired by these projects and so on:
+Redis-Desktop-Client was based on or inspired by these projects and so on:

 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend.
 - [arco-design](https://github.com/arco-design): A comprehensive React UI components library based on the Arco Design system.